 This document defines default integrity and confidentiality security contexts that may be used with the Bundle Protocol Security Protocol (BPSec) implementations.
-These security contexts may be used for both testing the interoperability of BPSec implementations and for providing basic security operations when no other security contexts are defined or otherwise required for a network.
+These security contexts are intended to be used for both testing the interoperability of BPSec implementations and for providing basic security operations when no other security contexts are defined or otherwise required for a network.